|Fresh produce, fresh ideas!

 With help and financial support from the Island 2000 Trust, local farmers and producers came together on the Isle of Wight to sell their produce directly to the public and public appreciation of fresh, local produce is constantly growing.
 The Farmers' Markets give island shoppers more opportunity to purchase quality seasonal produce, to assist the environment by reducing food miles and to help the Islands economy.

 Island Farmers' Markets make shopping a sociable and enjoyable experience and foster a sense of community.
 This in turn is helping to rejuvenate Isle of Wight town centres and make fresh food more accessible to local customers.
 Check out our events page for dates and times of the markets.
 We hope to see you soon!

-Every Friday in St Thomas' Square, Newport.
-9am - 2pm
+Newport - St Thomas' Square.
+Every Friday 9am - 2pm

 Ryde - Anglesea Street.
 Every Saturday 8.30am - 12.30pm